fkarg/fkarg.github.io/staged/ego-enemy.md

 Regularly ask yourself if this is who you want to be.
 No scoreboard can be the judge of success.
 Ego can only see the validation, it can't get better.
-Winning is not enough - Your potential, your absolut best is the metric to measure yourself against.
-It's more difficult, but ultimately a formula for resilience.
+Winning is not enough - Your potential, your absolute best is the metric to measure yourself against.
+While it is more difficult, it is ultimately a formula for resilience.

-It's easy to hate.
-It's natural to lash out.
+It is easy to hate and natural to lash out.
 But hate and bitterness tend to accomplish the opposite of what we want them to.

 Ego makes all the steps hard, but failure will make them permanent.